Logo

 Drug Use Disorder

 Substance use disorders arise from prolonged, high-dosage substance use that negatively impacts a person’s everyday functioning and health.
 Examples of these substances include drugs and alcohol.
 Alprazolam, the ingredient in Xanax, is a member of the benzodiazepine drug class, which is well-known for its propensity for addiction and misuse.
-It may lead to drug use disorder if used improperly or without a prescription, thus it should only be used under the supervision of a healthcare provider.
+It may lead to drug use disorder if used improperly or without a prescription; thus, it should only be used under the supervision of a healthcare provider.

 Effects on Senior Citizens

-Increased sleepiness, cognitive issues, decreased coordination, and increased sedation are the most common adverse effects of alprazolam in older persons.
+Increased sleepiness, cognitive issues, decreased coordination, and increased sedation are the most common adverse effects of alprazolam in older individuals.
 There may be serious hazards associated with these consequences, such as an increased chance of falls and associated injuries.

-Because of these factors, medical practitioners often use caution when giving Xanax to elderly individuals, lowering the dosage and constantly monitoring for side effects.
+Because of these findividuals medical practitioners often use caution when giving Xanax to elderly individuals, lowering the dosage and constantly monitoring for side effects.
 For older individuals, adjusting the dose in accordance with personal reactions becomes an essential tactic in guaranteeing the efficacy and safety of the prescription.

 Being pregnant and nursing